adrianhartanto004/kmp-hands-on-tutorial/README.md

 # How to Run
+- Open the whole project in Android Studio
-- Install the KMM Plugin from Android Studio `Preferences -> Plugins -> Install and check Kotlin Multiplatform Mopbile`
+- Install the KMM Plugin from Android Studio `Preferences -> Plugins -> Install and check Kotlin Multiplatform Mobile`
-- Make sure you have the latest XCode Version (12.5)
+- Make sure you have [XCode](https://apps.apple.com/id/app/xcode/id497799835?mt=12) installed
+- For iOS UI Code it is recommended to open the `iosApp` folder in XCode

 Android App:
 - Simply select androidApp